ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

     {: note}

 2. Check the health of your router by pinging its IP address.
+  * Single-zone clusters:
     ```
     ping <router_IP>
     ```
     {: pre}
     * If the CLI returns a timeout and you have a custom firewall that is protecting your worker nodes, make sure that you allow ICMP in your [firewall](/docs/openshift?topic=openshift-cs_troubleshoot#cs_firewall).
     * If you don't have a firewall or your firewall does not block the pings and the pings still timeout, [check the status of your router pods](#errors-43).
+  * Multizone clusters: Router services in multizone clusters are created with a `/healthz` path so that you can check the health of each service IP address.
+The following HTTP cURL command uses the `/healthz` past, which is configured to return the `ok` status for a healthy IP.
+    ```
+    curl -X GET http://<router_svc_ip>/healthz -H "Host:router-default.<ingress_subdomain>"
+    ```
+    {: pre}
+    If one or more of the IP addresses does not return `ok`, [check the status of your router pods](#errors-43).

 3. Get the IBM-provided Ingress subdomain.
     ```